Travel information for your visit to Hampton Court Palace

 Kingston upon Thames: multiple public car parks are located nearby in Kingston upon Thames.
 Hampton Court Palace is a short bus journey via routes 111 or 216, which can be picked up from stop P2 or R in Kingston town centre.
 Options include:

 You can also check for nearby parking on the your parking space website.

 Visitors with motor homes, camper vans or caravans should park on Hampton Court Green as they are unable to fit into the palace car park and we do not allow vehicles with gas canisters on site.

 The parking bays on Hampton Court Green are larger and there is no width restriction at the exit.

 Standard hourly parking rates apply.

-Cycle racks are located to the left of the palace entrance (near Reception) and in the car park next to the Rose Garden.
+Cycle racks are located to the left of the palace entrance (by the Works Yard, just before the barrier) and in the car park next to the Rose Garden.